Swan Lake Nature Sanctuary: Saanich land acquisition

 The Swan Lake Christmas Hill Nature Sanctuary Society was formed and officially incorporated under the BC Society Act on June 16, 1975.

 The sanctuary's story actually began over a decade earlier.
 In the early 1960s, the Municipality of Saanich began acquiring lands around Swan Lake and Christmas Hill with the aim of retaining the area in its natural state, for the use and enjoyment of the public.

 By 1973, the municipality felt that it was time to start opening and operating the site.
 An imaginative proposal was produced and published by Saanich's Planning Department, which called for extensive development work on what would be a sanctuary which would preserve the unique ecological assets of the site and provide excellent educational facilities.

 The 1973 proposal also advocated completion of acquisition of lands around the lake, the upper parts of Christmas Hill, and a connecting corridor of land between the two sites.
 Thanks to substantial investments of funds by the National Second Century Fund of B.C. and the provincial Greenbelt Fund, the remaining lands around the lake were bought.
 Only a small number of lots around the edge remained out of public control.
 Both the organizations mentioned leased their purchases to the Municipality of Saanich on long-term leases at nominal rents, on conditions that the land be used for a nature sanctuary.
 By 1980, the municipality had also secured sufficient land to assure the availability of the connecting corridor to Christmas Hill.
 More than half of the land required on the hill had also been bought.
 Between 1965 and 1978, approximately $650,000 was spent on buying land around Swan Lake for the proposed nature sanctuary.

 Nature Sanctuary Society

 After consultation with local naturalists, school districts, the University of Victoria and the Regional and Provincial Governments, the municipality decided to assist with the formation of a society under the Societies Act of B.C. to develop and operate the site.
 It was named the "Swan Lake Christmas Hill Nature Centre Society" and was duly incorporated in June 1975.
 Many of the organizations consulted along the way became members of the board, and sent representatives to serve on the board, making the sanctuary a community effort.

-Since its humble beginnings in 1975, the society has enjoyed a close relationship with the Victoria Natural History Society.
-The VHNS is a member of the Nature Sanctuary Society and sends a representative to serve on the board.
-In this way, the VNHS maintains direct input into the decisions that have shaped the sanctuary over the past 40 years.
-The VNHS also provides an annual grant of towards the maintenance of a safe trail system and the control of invasive exotic plants.
-In 2015 the VNHS made a donation to assist with the replacement of the aging floating boardwalk system.